Swellies: Description

-The Swellies or Swillies (Pwll Ceris) is a stretch of the Menai Strait in North Wales.
-The most popular use of the name is for the stretch between the Britannia Bridge and the Menai Bridge.

 It is notable for its difficulty in safely navigating its shoals and rocks due to the whirlpools and surges that are the result of the tides washing around the island of Anglesey at different speeds.
 There are several small islands in The Swellies, the largest of which are Church Island (Ynys Dysilio) and Ynys Gored Goch (Red Weir Island in English but also known as Whitebait Island).